usnistgov/NFIQ2/complianceTestSet/README.md

 **NOTE** It is important to have Python Pandas v1.1.0 installed for the diff script to work correctly.

-1. NFIQ2_scores_master.csv
+1. CTS_MASTER_OUTPUT.csv
 	The correct NFIQ2 score output for the Compliance Test dataset found here: [NFIQ2 Compliance Test Set](INSERT_CTS_LINK_HERE) This CSV output contains NFIQ2 scores and their individual quality scores.
+	It also contains actionable quality scores.
 Speed output has been omitted.

 2. diff.py